tykling/certgrinder/docs/certgrinderd.rst

 Install Server
 ~~~~~~~~~~~~~~
+You can install certgrinderd from pip:
+``pip install certgrinderd``

 Create a VM or Jail or Docker thing or whatever somewhere.
 This will be your Certgrinder server.
 It will need to have ``Certbot`` installed and ``sshd`` running.
 It also needs to be accessible over SSH from all your Certgrinder clients.
 Furthermore, if you intend to serve the challenges locally you also need port 53 and/or 80 open from the outside world (a portforward will work).